-On cold days there is nothing better to do than do some experiments.
+On cold days, or days that you are stuck inside, there is nothing better to do than to do some science experiments.
 Baking too, but then I’d eat more than I should, but then, don’t we all?
-This walking water experiment really got my kids attention when I told them what we were going to do.
+This walking water science experiment really got my kids attention when I told them what we were going to do.
 Getting their attention is half the battle most time, so the rest was easy.

 *This post contains affiliate links, see my disclosure policy for more information.*

 What you need:

 How to make a Walking Water Science Experiment

 Grab three clear glasses or jars, as long as you can see through them and see what the color of the water is through them, you’re good to go.
 Fill two glasses with colored water – primary colors work great because then you’re adding some extra education in there.
 We just used a few drops of blue and a few of yellow food color.

 I took two pieces of paper towel, folded it twice length wise, we have the select a size paper towel.
 You don’t need a huge amount to make this work.
 Loop your folded piece of paper towel over one glass with colored water into the empty jar.